rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/features.md

 1. Click the **+** button in the top-right corner.
 1. Click on the **Pull** tab.
 1. Enter the name of the image to pull.
-    > Note: By default, images are pulled from [Docker Hub] in which use the `repo/image[:tag]` format.
+    > Note: By default, images are pulled from [Docker Hub] which uses the `repo/image[:tag]` format.
 To pull from other registries, include the hostname `registry.example.com/repo/image[:tag]`.
 1. Click **Pull**.

 [Docker Hub]: